-Paint retailers are encouraged to provide customers with information regarding the program.
-PaintCare has developed these materials and provides them free of charge to paint retailers and others wishing to distribute them.
+Paint retailers in Vermont are required by law to provide customers with information regarding the program and how paint is managed.
+The requirement to provide paint stewardship information at the time of purchase applies to both in store paint retail and online paint retail.
+PaintCare has developed educational materials that meet state requirements, and provides them free of charge to all paint retailers and others wishing to distribute them.